Darstib/blog/docs/notes/DMPT/02-Proof.md

 > **Theorem 3**
 > There are infinitely many prime numbers.

-> A subsidiary result that is useful in a more complex proof is called  _lemma_
+> A subsidiary result that is useful in a more complex proof is called a **lemma**
 > some of famous lemmas: the Pumping Lemma and the Lifting Lemma

-understand a simple lemma before we start to proof:
+understand a simple lemma before we start to :
 > **Lemma 1**
 > Every natural number greater than one is either prime or has a prime divisor
 >> `one` is standing for `1`